ic-crc/crc-covlib/python-wrapper/examples/README.md

 ### secondary-terrain-elev-source
 Example demonstrating the use of a secondary terrain elevation data source when generating a coverage.
 When terrain elevation data is missing from the primary source, the secondary source is automatically used as a backup mechanism.

-### terrain-elev-cdem
-Example generating both a high resolution and low resolution Longley-Rice coverage using CDEM (Canadian Digital Elevation Model) data.

-### terrain-elev-custom
-Example generating a Longley-Rice coverage using crc-covlib's custom format for terrain elevation data.

-### terrain-elev-hrdem
+### terrain-elev-sources
-Example generating a Longley-Rice coverage using high resolution terrain elevation data (1 meter) from Natural Resources Canada.
+Set of simple examples generating Longley-Rice coverages using various terrain elevation data sources:

-### terrain-elev-srtm
+- Canadian Digital Elevation Model (CDEM).
+- crc-covlib's custom format.
+- High Resolution Digital Elevation Model (HRDEM) from Natural Resources Canada.
-Example generating a Longley-Rice coverage using NASA's Shuttle Radar Topography Mission (SRTM) data as terrain elevation data source.
+- NASA's Shuttle Radar Topography Mission (SRTM) data.
+- Other data in GeoTIFF file format.

 ### topography-exports
 Verify that crc-covlib is reading terrain elevation, land cover and surface elevation correctly by exporting read data to raster files (.bil format).